OlivierLD/raspberry-coffee/RESTNavServer/README.md

 That is why we will stick to the Command Line Interface (CLI) on the Raspberry Pi.
 You can still start the Raspian Graphical Desktop, but this will never be required.

-So, the idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
+So, the idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry Pi, where the server is running.
-The GUI is dedicated to `HTML5`, `JS` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smart-phone, smart-watch, etc).
+The GUI is dedicated to `HTML5`, `JS` and `CSS3`, rendered in the browser of any device connected to the Raspberry Pi's network (laptop, tablet, smart-phone, smart-watch, etc).

-> As a matter of fact, for now (Aug-2018), whatever in mentioned below runs *fine* on a $10 `Raspberry PI Zero W`.
+> As a matter of fact, for now (Aug-2018), whatever in mentioned below runs *fine* on a $10 `Raspberry Pi Zero W`.
-> And this does not prevent the Raspberry PI from serving web pages taking care of the GUI.
-The Raspberry PI runs 24x7, and you connect to it
+> And this does not prevent the Raspberry Pi from serving web pages taking care of the GUI.
+The Raspberry Pi runs 24x7, and you connect to it
 > from a GUI-savvy device to see your data in a good looking User Interface (UI).

-An application like `OpenCPN` seems (to me) too demanding for the Raspberry PI.
+An application like `OpenCPN` seems (to me) too demanding for the Raspberry Pi.
 Same for all `Swing` applications developed in Java.
 And actually, this is a general trend in this area, languages like Java are clearly moving to the back-end side of the story.
 Java applets are being de-supported in more and more browsers, HTML and connected technologies keep improving their graphical capabilities (see [WebGL](http://learningwebgl.com/blog/), really [amazing](http://arodic.github.io/p/jellyfish/)).